-The optimal correlation parameters are obtained generally by the maximum likelihood approach or by cross validation.
-In our study we use the additional test data set, however, the cross validation approach is more robust.
-The determination of the Kriging weights w requires the inversion of the Gram matrix Ψ , which is very time consuming for a large number of support points.
-For this reason, the cross validation procedure requires a significantly higher numerical effort as for Kriging when compared to the MLS approach.
-In Figure 9, the approximation quality of the ordinary Kriging approach is shown for the test function.
+In the next step, we investigate the Kriging approximation, that is also known as Gaussian process model.
+In Figure 11, the approximation quality of the ordinary Kriging approach is shown for the test function.
 The significant decrease of the explained variation is similar to that of the MLS approach.

-Figure 9: Approximation quality for Kriging, Support Vector Regression (SVR) and Artificial Neural Networks (ANN) compared to the MOP approach for the analytical function complex meta-model approaches will not overcome the curse of dimensionality.
+Furthermore, Support Vector Regression (SVR) and Artificial Neural Networks (ANN) are investigated.
+The obtained results are shown additionally in Figure 11, which show a similar behavior as in Kriging and MLS.
+All the presented results show that the utilization of complex meta-model approaches will not overcome the curse of dimensionality.
 However, the MOP enables the determination of the optimal variable subspace by using fast and reliable approximation methods.
 In the most cases this variable reduction leads to a significantly better approximation quality.